Shootzz/nmap-fast-scan-all-ports/README.md

 ## Description
-Nmap scans all ports with "max-retries 2" option then based on open ports, it scans each open ports with default scripts and OS version in order to scan all ports quickly.
-However the accuracy is not 100% due to max-retries set to "2" in default, it is set to "10".
+This script scans all ports with "max-retries 4" option, then based on open ports, it scans each open ports with default scripts and OS version in order to scan all ports quickly.
+However the accuracy is not 100% due to max-retries option is being set to "4", the default value is "10".
+You can change max-retries according to your desired value.

 ## Usage
 Give the IP address that you want to scan as an argument.

-Example: ./nmapfast.sh 10.10.10.10
+Example: ./nf.sh 10.10.10.10